rayxke/kiritos-classroom/site/content/sks/spring2023/english-debate/resources.md

 title: English Debate Resources
 layout: resources
 description: >-
-  I will post the different resources we use in class here!
-Mostly videos and ppts. :)
+  The following are resources that we will use in class.
 ---
 ---
 ## Textbooks